Migben21/MTRX2700_Major/Progress_Report.md

 Python would be used mainly for code, and classes could be used for the different item types, their dimensions and even for box characteristics.

-A LIDAR could be used to check if the items placed int he box are in the correct position, and the different classes would factor in if certain items were conditional (e.g. fragile items like eggs can only be placed in the top layer)
+A LIDAR could be used to check if the items placed in the box are in the correct position, and the different classes would factor in if certain items were conditional (e.g. fragile items like eggs can only be placed in the top layer)

 The States go from Idle -> Ready -> 'Tetris' <-> Placing -> Checking - > Idle -> Error.